 This song is about the high and low points of Taylor's life.
 He was only 20 when he wrote it in 1968, but was battling depression and drug addiction.

 This was the song that took Taylor from little-known troubadour to star of the '70s singer-songwriter movement.
 His first label deal was with Apple Records, the label owned by The Beatles.
-He recorded that album in London in the same studio where The Beatles were recording The White Album
+He recorded his self-titled debut album for Apple in London in the same studio where The Beatles were recording The White Album

 " was issued as the first single but failed to chart.
 Taylor, however, was on the road promoting the album, and when "Fire and Rain" was released as the second single, it took off.

 The stark lyrics about Taylor's depression stand out on Sweet Baby James, which contains mostly lighter, uplifting songs.
 Taylor was surprised that such a deeply personal song would appeal to listeners, as he didn't think people were interested in his life.

 in 1966.
 The band recorded some songs and released one single, but split up without issuing an album.
 Taylor went to England, where his demo got the attention of Beatles associate Peter Asher, who arranged an audition with Paul McCartney and George Harrison.
 They liked what they heard, and signed Taylor to their label, Apple Records.
 By 1971, Taylor was on a new label and "Fire and Rain" was a hit.
 The enterprising (some would say exploitative) folks at the label that controlled The Flying Machine's recordings suddenly became interested in the band, and cobbled together an album from those recordings which they released in 1971 as James Taylor and the Original Flying Machine

 The lyrics, "Just yesterday morning, they let me know you were gone.
 Suzanne, the plans they made put an end to you" have been the subject of a great deal of speculation, with rumors that Suzanne was Taylor's girlfriend who died in a place crash.
 In a 1971 interview with Petticoat, Taylor explained: "It concerned a girl called Susanne I knew who they put into an isolation cell and she couldn't take it and committed suicide."